nnaku/prty/README.md

 # Project Title
-Prty is a school project, and development is discontinue.
-Prty runs on Java VM with Spring-boot and frontend uses Vue.ja framework.
+Prty was an school project, and development is discontinue.
+The project runs on JVM with Spring-boot and frontend is povered by Vue.js framework.

 ------------
 ### Requirements